 Initially, treatment involved a combination of different modalities and focused on the primary area of pain.
-Manual therapy was performed on the overactive muscles in her lower back to reduce the tension and to restore normal movement (not stiff) around her lower back.
-She was taught exercises such as pelvic tilts to allow conscious dissociation of the lower back portion of the spine from the chest portion of the spine and hips.
+Manual therapy was performed on the overactive muscles in her lower back.
+This is to reduce the tension and to restore normal movement (not stiff) around her lower back.
+She was taught exercises such as pelvic tilts.
+This will allow conscious dissociation of the lower back portion of the spine from the chest portion of the spine and hips.
 Other stretching and flexibility exercises were also taught to maintain her mobility and achieve neutral spine position.

 The second phase of the management involved teaching Madam S to develop an effective pattern of muscle activating to support her trunk or abdominal area.

-Trunk stabilization involved re-education of the primary stabiliser muscles that help stabilise which involved lateral costal breathing and isolation of low effort pelvic floor, transverses abdominus and multifidus muscle contraction.
-This was done in supine position and separately to start, and was progressed to co contraction of all the stabilizing muscles in functional positions especially in standing and walking.
-Posture re-education and joint awareness of her lumbar spine, pelvis, knees were practiced with bio feed back such as in front of the mirror.
+Trunk stabilization involves re-education of the primary stabiliser muscles that help stabilise.
+This involves lateral costal breathing and isolation of low effort pelvic floor, transverses abdominus and multifidus muscle contraction.
+This was done in supine position and separately to start.
+It was then progressed to co contraction of all the stabilizing muscles in functional positions especially in standing and walking.
+Posture re-education and joint awareness of her lumbar spine, pelvis, knees were practiced with bio feed back.

 Once Mrs L was able to contract the pelvic floor, transversus abdominus and multifidus and perform lateral costal expansion, the 3rd and final phase of the management was carried out.
-This phase involved strengthening of the secondary stabilizers, such as the gluteal muscles, lat dorsi, and the external and internal obliques.
+This phase involved strengthening of the secondary stabilizers.
+This includes the gluteal muscles, lat dorsi, and the external and internal obliques.

-After 3 months of physiotherapy, which initial frequency was once a week for 5 weeks, then reducing to once every 2 weeks, Mrs L can now walk distances of 1km without pain.
+After 3 months of physiotherapy, Mrs L can now walk distances of 1km without pain.
 Her body awareness is now better and no longer stands in a swayed back posture.

 This case illustrates the effectiveness of a multi approach system in solving this client’s back pain.
-In this instance, the role of manual therapy was to prepare the structures to adopt the new more neutral posture by increasing flexibility and “give” in the soft tissues and facet joints.
+In this instance, the role of manual therapy was to prepare the structures to adopt a more neutral posture.
+This is done by increasing flexibility, and “give” in the soft tissues and facet joints.

 The lack of trunk stability probably led to the over activation of her back extensors which was recruited to compensate for the deficiency.
 This would have led to increased extension in the lumbar spine and hence her resultant posture.